phalcon/documentation/docs/filter-validation.md

 ```

 ## Cancelling Validations
-By default, all validators assigned to a field are tested regardless if one of them have failed or not.
+By default, all validators assigned to a field are tested regardless if one of them has failed or not.
 You can change this behavior by telling the validation component which validator may stop the validation:

 ```php
 <?php